rob0101/trader/README.md

 trader.yaml should be installed in a packages directory in your HA system.

 Edit trader.yaml to tell it your Amber sensors for buy and sell prices.
+Change the max grid exports from 30 to your maximum allowed grid export value in kW

 ```
 template: